"Wild" Fire is Inevitable; Urban Home Ignitions Are Not

 This post is not for the tens of thousands of people facing realtime danger to lives or property.
 They should be tuned in to local and state agencies and local news media doing nonstop coverage, as I stressed on social media.

-Such firestorms erupt when abundant wildland fuels are parched by heat and drought, swept by winds, and ignited (still mostly by human activities).
+Such extreme firest firestorms erupt when abundant wildland fuels are parched by heat and drought, swept by winds, and ignited (still mostly by human activities).
 Once they are up and running the abundance of burnable fuel in their path is the key.
 The fuel in homes doesn’t have to be part of the equation if they and the lands around them are properly designed and managed (more on that below).

-Why January firestorms?
+Why January extreme fires firestorms?

 On his YouTube channel, Daniel Swain, a must-follow UCLA weather and climate scientist focused on California’s inherent extreme wet/dry swings and the global warming context, described the conditions as an “atmospheric blow drier” with several days of extreme fire-weather danger still to come.
 He said there’s no evidence climate change is changing, or will change, California’s fabled Santa Ana winds, but there is evidence CO2-driven warming is shifting wet/dry patterns so dry conditions can line up more frequently with the seasonal gales.
 (Hat tip Andrew Freedman at Axios.)